sdrib/HipsterFill/README.md

 Use **ctrl + t** or the plugins menu and select *HipsterFill* to add filler text to a selected textbox.
 When there is no internet connection available, a standard filler text will be provided.

-NOTE: you need Sketch 2.1.2
+NOTE: you need Sketch 2.1.2 or later.

 ## Many thanks to:
 * [@bohemiancoding](https://twitter.com/bohemiancoding) for the awesome Sketch and the help!